BRGM/ComPASS/doc/tutorial.rst

 * Initialize the domain with hydrostatic pressure : p = p0 + rho * gravity * (zTop - z), with rho = 1e3.
-  A very similar example is done in the :ref:`setting-initial-values` section.
+  A very similar example is done in the :ref:`Setting up initial values` section.

 * Change the top boundary condition to impose a Dirichlet diphasic state with Sg = 0.5 at p0 and T0.
 You can add :code:`Sg=0.5` in :code:`simulation.build_state`.